jxnl/blog/docs/writing/posts/llmops.md

 In this post, I aim to demystify the concept of LLM observability.
 I'll illustrate how everyday tools employed in system monitoring and debugging can be effectively harnessed to enhance AI agents.
 Using Open Telemetry, we'll delve into creating comprehensive telemetry for intricate agent actions, spanning from question answering to autonomous decision-making.

-If you want to learn about my consulting practice check out my [services](../../services.md) page.
+If you want to learn about my consulting practice check out my [expert calls](../../expert-calls.md) page.
 If you're interested in working together please reach out to me via [email](mailto:jason+hire@jxnl.co)

 !!! question "What is Open Telemetry?"